metacurrency/ceptr-org/presentations.md

 - Holochain removes the bottleneck of consensus on a shared ledger with human-centric design instead of coin or token-centric design.

-- Once Holochain is ready for fuel it will also be ready for others to create Mutual-credit cryptocurrencies and ecosystems of interoperable current-sees (monetary and non-monetary)
+- Holochain is designed to enable a new breed of agent-centric cryptocurrencies (instead of token-centric ones) enabling mutual credit issuance and whole ecosystems of interoperable current-sees (monetary and non-monetary).

 More information at: [http://ceptr.org/projects/holochain](http://ceptr.org/projects/holochain)